Anandini18/Dad-Joke-Generator/README.md

 # Technologies Used
 This project is primarily built using the following technologies:

-HTML: The structure of the web page is created using HTML to define the layout and elements.
+- HTML: The structure of the web page is created using HTML to define the layout and elements.

-CSS: CSS styles are applied to enhance the visual appearance of the web page and make it responsive.
+- CSS: CSS styles are applied to enhance the visual appearance of the web page and make it responsive.

-JavaScript: JavaScript is responsible for fetching data from the API, updating the page content, and handling various user interactions.
+- JavaScript: JavaScript is responsible for fetching data from the API, updating the page content, and handling various user interactions.

-API
-The Dad Joke Generator web page relies on a third-party API to fetch random dad jokes.
-The specific API used in this project is [INSERT API NAME HERE].
+- API : The Dad Joke Generator web page relies on a third-party API to fetch random dad jokes.
+The specific API used in this project is [https://api-ninjas.com/].
 The API provides a collection of dad jokes in JSON format.

 # How to Use
 - Clone or download the project repository from GitHub.